Sonic the Hedgehog (1991 video game): Concept and programming

-With a satisfying protagonist established, Sega turned to the programmer Yuji Naka, who had impressed them with his work on Phantasy Star and the Genesis port of Ghouls 'n Ghosts.
+With a satisfying protagonist established, Sega turned to programmer Yuji Naka, who had impressed executives with his work on Phantasy Star and the Genesis port of Ghouls 'n Ghosts.
 Naka was a fan of Super Mario Bros. but wanted something faster, so the game was made to play quickly, which was where he focused most of his effort.
+Production on Sonic the Hedgehog officially began in April 1990 and lasted about 14 months.
 Naka explained that the reason he wanted a fast game was that he had ported Ghouls 'n Ghosts, and wanted to work on its movement but found it slow.

-Sonic the Hedgehog was developed by a team of seven: two programmers, two sound engineers, and three designers, although it began with just Ohshima and Naka.
+Sonic the Hedgehog was developed by a team of seven at Sega R&D9: two programmers, two sound engineers, and three designers, although it began with just Ohshima and Naka.
 People came onto the team as the need for content increased.
 After being assigned a project with the code name "Defeat Mario", Ohshima and Naka began work, but encountered problems: Ohshima's Rabbit proved hard to program.
 Catching items and throwing them caused the action's rhythm to break.
 Naka stated that the rabbit was not suitable for his game engine, and he also wanted the game to be playable with only one button.
 Hirokazu Yasuhara came onto the team to supervise Ohshima and Naka and develop levels.
 He became the lead designer due to his greater experience, and found the way to make the game playable with only one button by having Sonic do damage by jumping.
 The trio came up with the idea of him rolling into a ball.
 After the hedgehog character was chosen, many characters were redrawn, and the team agreed on the environments' visual complexity, with particular focus on the colors.
 After this, four people came onto the team to speed development up.

 Due to the popularity of Mario, Naka wanted Sonic to take over the American market.
 Sonic's default speed was set to that of Mario while running.
 Tests were run using the Genesis' tool library, and problems such as flickering, slow frame rates, and shaky animation soon became apparent.
 Increasing Sonic's speed caused animation problems.
-Naka solved this by developing an algorithm retained fluidity.
+Naka solved this by developing an algorithm which retained fluidity.
 All that was left was to optimize of the game speed to adhere to the staff's expectations.
 The team noticed that different people had different perceptions of the game's speed: some believed it was too fast, which caused disagreements.
 As a result, it was slowed down.